Marketing manufacturers – The product doesn’t matter

 Once you uncover these precepts, or core beliefs, it is incumbent on the brand to infuse those emotional cues in the product, packaging, promise and innovation.

 It is an easy fix to make a brand package look different from the competition.
 Standing out as a box of paper clips is not difficult.
 What is difficult is making that difference a reflection of the highest emotional intensity.
-Everything must reflect that intensity and any extraneous messages, be them intentional or implied, must be minimized or eliminated.
+Everything must reflect that intensity.
+Any extraneous messages, be them intentional or implied, must be minimized or eliminated.

 It works.
 Brands are known to bump the market leader out of first place.
-It does not happen often because it means reevaluating everything and few brands have the courage to do that.
+It does not happen often because it means reevaluating everything.
+Few brands have the courage to do that.
 Those that do, we call them clients.